London Borough of Havering: Settlement

 London Underground and fast rail services to central London resulted in considerable residential land use mixed with designated parklands and farmland under the planning policy of the predecessor local authorities and current authority during the 20th century and into the early 21st century.

 The development of the borough came in two distinct phases.
 The first middle class suburban developments were built in the late Victorian and Edwardian period.
 The garden suburbs of Upminster, Emerson Park and Gidea Park (also known as Romford Garden Suburb) were spurred on by the building of the railway lines through Havering from Liverpool Street and Fenchurch Street in the late 19th century.

 In the 1930s the District Line was electrified and extended to Upminster with new stations at Elm Park and Upminster Bridge.
 Also at this time new industries near the area such as the Ford Motor Company plant at Dagenham caused a new wave of mostly working class developments along the route of the new Underground line.
 In addition to this, to the north of the borough, the large housing estates of Harold Hill and Collier Row were constructed to deal with the chronic housing shortages and early slum clearance programmes in central London.

+Administrative history

+The borough was created in 1965 under the London Government Act 1963, covering the combined area of the former Municipal Borough of Romford and Hornchurch Urban District.
+The area was transferred from Essex to Greater London to become one of the 32 London Boroughs.

+Romford had been a local board district from 1851.
+It was converted into an urban district in 1894, was enlarged in 1934 to take in the neighbouring parishes of Havering-atte-Bower and Noak Hill, and was incorporated to become a municipal borough in 1937.

+The parish of Hornchurch had been made an urban district in 1926, which was enlarged in 1934 to take in the parishes of Cranham, Great Warley, Rainham, Upminster and Wennington.

+The new borough was named after the former Royal Liberty of Havering, which had covered a similar area.